Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Mahakala Algorithm

 \section{{\tt Mahakala} Algorithm}

-Most existing ray-tracing algorithms use either Boyer-Lindquist (BL) coordinates or spherical Kerr-Schild coordinates (see e.g., \citealt{Noble_2007, Ray,Odyssey,GRTRANS}).
-However, the coordinate singularity at the pole ($\theta = 0, \, \pi$) can cause numerical errors.
+Many contemporary ray-tracing algorithms use either Boyer-Lindquist (BL) coordinates or spherical Kerr-Schild coordinates (see e.g., \citealt{Gold, 2023ApJ...950...35P} for recent reviews).
+However, when using a spherical coordinate system, the singularity at the pole ($\theta = 0, \, \pi$) can give rise to numerical errors.
 To avoid these issues, {\tt Mahakala} uses the Cartesian Kerr-Schild (KS) coordinate system.
-This choice of coordinates also allows us to seamlessly interface with the new \texttt{AthenaK} code (J.~Stone et al. in preparation).
-In Cartesian KS coordinates, the Kerr metric is given by (see e.g., \citealt{Visser})
+This choice of coordinates also allows us to seamlessly interface with the new \texttt{AthenaK} code (\citealt{2023ApJ...949..103W}, J.~Stone et al.~in preparation).
+In Cartesian KS coordinates, the Kerr metric is (see e.g., \citealt{Visser})

 where $\eta_{\alpha\beta}$ = $\mathrm{diag}(-1, 1, 1, 1)$ is the Minkowski metric, $f$ is given by

 and